How far will some individuals go to claim a title?

 I share this story not to scare you away from personal training serious clients.
 Rather, I urge you to do YOUR research before agreeing to take a client to the stage.
 Know the individual’s health history, prior competition experience…but most of all, ask the client just how much he/she is willing to risk by placing his/her body under extreme duress for the next 13 weeks.

-Ask yourself how prepared and competent you feel to address every single issue that may arise in regard to this sort of training regimen.
+Ask yourself how prepared and competent you feel to address every single issue that may arise regarding this sort of training regimen.
 Pride in your talents has no place here, so be certain of your answer.
 A client’s welfare must take top priority over the glory of coaching a 1st place winner.

 References: